 The “open season” option loosens the bonds between parent and subsidiary accounts even further.
 In fact, it eliminates consideration of parent/subsidiary relationships and allows reps to pursue any subsidiaries that fall within their segments.The main challenge of this approach is that it limits upstream and downstream pursuit of parent and subsidiary accounts.

 The final step in implementing this segmentation and assignment strategy was setting a workflow.
-We recommended using the claim and commit process as a workflow foundation to define how marketing
+We recommended using the claim and commit process as a workflow foundation to define how marketing, sales operations and inside sales interact and route new opportunities.

 At this stage, enterprise and corporate account owners would review all subsidiaries currently assigned, designate these accounts as parent-centric or decentralized and “claim and commit” to servicing parent-centric subsidiaries.
 Any subsidiaries not claimed would revert to a revenue/territory model of assignment.